YaRa1312/voicebot-RASA-weather-ua/README.md

 -- You should see something like Python 3.9.13.

 **Step 3: Set Up the Virtual Environment**
-1. Open PowerShell (search for "PowerShell" in the Start menu).
+1. Open PowerShell and navigate to the project folder: cd <path-to-your-project>
-2. Navigate to the project folder: cd D:\voice chatbot RASA
+2. Create a virtual environment: python -m venv venv39
-3. Activate the virtual environment:
+3. Activate it:
-& "D:\voice chatbot RASA\venv39\Scripts\Activate.ps1"
+& "<path-to-your-project>\venv39\Scripts\Activate.ps1"
 -- You’ll see (venv39) at the start of the line if it worked.

 **Step 4: Install Dependencies**